cs-chan/ArtGAN/ArtGAN/README.md

 # Trained models

-Each link below is the best trained model for the corresponding dataset:
+Each link below is the best trained model used in our paper for the corresponding dataset:

 - CIFAR-10 - available at [this https URL](http://www.cs-chan.com/source/ArtGAN/CIFAR64GANAE.zip)